 Having said that, though the researchers found a relationship between higher coffee consumption and lower sensitivity to insulin, they recognised that the rapid transition to having more coffee may have produced an atypical or emphasised response by the body.

-So, does regular caffeinated coffee cause insulin resistance?
+Does regular caffeinated coffee cause insulin resistance?

 It would seem to be that the jury’s out, but it is clear that caffeine alone definitely decreases insulin sensitivity.
 In short, further research is required.